Back Surgery (Spinal Surgery)

 Spinal fusion is carried out mostly for people with conditions such as spondylolisthesis (when one of your back bones slips forward and out of position) or severe degenerative disc disease (when the discs in your spinal cord gradually become worn down).

-The type of surgery you will receive is dependent on the severity of your condition and what procedure needs to be given.
+The type of surgery you will receive is dependent on the severity of your condition and the procedure that needs to be given.

 Possible Side Effects and Aftercare